 The effect of predation on squid by cod, pollock, haddock and silver hake was studied from the results of a French survey on the Scotian Shelf during 22 August-22 September 1981 (SCR Doc.
-82/ VI/43).
+82/VI/43).
 Cod and pollock, probably due to their large size, preyed on squid more heavily than the other species.
 The length distribution of squid consumed by the two largest predators was generally representative of the overall squid population, whereas smaller squid were eaten by haddock and silver hake.
-Predation on squid increased with predators larger than 30 cm and none by predators less than 35 cm.
+Predation on squid increased with predator size, the greatest amounts being consumed by predators larger than 30 cm and none by predators less than 35 cm.
 The estimated instantaneous natural mortality of squid due to predation was 0.22 per month.
-It was noted that this high mortality rate, due to predation alone, would result in the removal of an unrealistically high proportion of the population throughout the season.
-Limited seasonal sampling and high mortality rate.
+It was noted that this high mortality rate, due to predation alone, would result in the removal of an unreal-stically high proportion of the population throughout the season.
+Limited seasonal sampling and variation in predation on squid was considered to be major sources of bias in arriving at such a high mortality rate.